-Environmental degradation: Removal of trees and forest cover from a watershed area have caused, soil erosion, expansion of flood plain area in upper and middle course of rivers and groundwater depletion.
+Environmental degradation: Removal of trees and forest cover from a watershed area has caused, soil erosion, expansion of flood plain area in upper and middle course of rivers and groundwater depletion.

-Political issues: War, nuclear power aspirations, fight between countries to become super power and conquering land, sea and skies.
-These have resulted into wide range of disaster events such as Hiroshima nuclear explosion, Syrian civil war, growing militarisation of oceans and outer space.
+Political issues: War, nuclear power aspirations, fight between countries to become a superpower and conquering land, sea and skies.
+These have resulted in a wide range of disaster events such as the Hiroshima nuclear explosion, the Syrian civil war, growing militarisation of oceans and outer space.

-Industrialization: This has resulted into warming of earth and frequency of extreme weather events has also increased.
+Industrialization: This has resulted in the warming of the earth and the frequency of extreme weather events has also increased.